 - More young people preparing for the future and world of work (including building skills)

-- More young people living sustainably and finding sustainable answers to local challenges
+- More young people living sustainably and being involved in protecting our natural environment

 The projects we support will fit within one of these themes